mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/01_MAGs_QC.md

 - `gene_calls` – Stores predicted gene sequences and annotations from MAGs, used by GUNC to evaluate phylogenetic consistency.
 - `GUNC.progenomes_2.1.maxCSS_level.tsv` – file summarizing the GUNC analysis, including chimerism scores and taxonomic inconsistencies for each MAG.

-### Concatenate GUNC and CheckM2 results for curated MAGs selection
+### Curated set of MAGs Using GUNC and CheckM2 Data

 The set of curated MAGs includes MAGs that passed GUNC’s contamination checks and meet the quality threshold of contamination < 5% and completeness > 50%.